 We welcome the valuable skills developed by students taking the Welsh Baccalaureate, particularly the independent research project.
 However, the Welsh Baccalaureate Advanced level Core Certificate will not form the basis of any offers.
 Conditional offers are likely to range between A*A*A and AAA at A-level, depending on the course.
 Each course page gives details of the specific requirements.
 You may also like to see this summary of our A-level offers.

-Successful candidates would typically have SAT Reasoning Test scores of at least 700 in Critical Reading, Mathematics and the Writing Paper, or ACT with a score of at least 32 out of 36.
+Successful candidates would typically have the SAT Reasoning Test with at least 1,400 in Critical Reading and Mathematics and also 700 or more in Writing, giving a combined score of at least 2,100, or ACT with a score of at least 32 out of 36.
 We would also expect Grade 5 in three or more Advanced Placement tests in appropriate subjects or SAT Subject Tests in three appropriate subjects at 700 or better.

 Other international qualifications